 A Learning Ecosystem is a network of people, resources, and technology from both inside and outside the organization, all of which have an impact on learning.

-First, as one of the main components of the ecosystem, technology continues to create challenges to traditional methods of training delivery supported by established L&D structures.
+First, as one of the main components of learning ecosystems, technology continues to create challenges to traditional methods of training delivery supported by established L&D structures.
 In a recent newsletter clip, Eliott Masie explores the idea of technology “layers” as ways in which corporations are responding to the learning ecosystem.
 The main point of this article is that to address the additional needs and demands that L&D is experiencing, organizations are adding to, rather than replacing, traditional LMS/LCMS systems.
-In a sense then, organizations are making decisions to adapt to—rather than replace technology—in order to feed the organic growth of the learning and performance ecosystem.
+In a sense then, organizations are making decisions to adapt to—rather than replace—technology in order to feed the organic growth of the learning and performance ecosystem.

-Second, when looking at both micro and macro issues within the learning and performance ecosystem, the challenge of mobile is certainly a phenomenon that creates a lot of uncertainty.
+Second, I looked at both micro and macro issues within the learning and performance ecosystem.
+The challenge of mobile is certainly a phenomenon that creates a lot of uncertainty.
 It definitely pushes at the technology root, however, it also tests the boundaries of the greater organizational ecosystem.
-In conversations with others, I’ve heard that mobile solutions to learning and performance management often grow out of other areas of the organization, such as sales and marketing.
+I’ve also heard that mobile solutions to learning and performance management often grow out of other areas of the organization, such as sales and marketing.
 The technology requirements require IT to be involved too.

 Mobile can no longer be just a training delivery modality, it must become part of the learning and performance ecosystem.
 Developing a cross-functional mobile strategy by cultivating organizational partners and taking small steps to build it into the learning and performance ecosystem seems to be one path forward.